lgw2/lgw2.github.io/_teaching/csci112-summer-2021/programs/program1.md

    of the first array dimension in the command line argument.
 3. Sort the array.
 (You will need to implement a sorting algorithm of your choice.)
-4. Use the sorted array to count the number of networks in each class for A, B, and C. Ignore networks in classes D and E.
+4. Use the sorted array to compute the information you need.
-5. Use the sorted array to determine the network address that has the most hosts and the number of hosts in that network.

 ### Sample input and output